MirrorMask: Plot

 As they strive to stay ahead of the shadows, Helena and Valentine follow clues to the charm, called the "MirrorMask".
 Helena discovers that by looking through the windows of the buildings, she can see into her bedroom in the real world, through the drawings of windows that she created and hung on the wall of her room.
 She discovers that a doppelgänger is living there, behaving radically differently from her.
 The doppelgänger soon becomes aware of her presence in the drawings and begins to destroy them, causing parts of the fantasy world to collapse.
 Valentine betrays Helena to the Queen of Shadows in exchange for a large reward of jewels.
 The Queen's servants brainwash Helena into believing that she is the Princess of Shadows.
 Valentine has a change of heart and returns to the Queen's palace, helping Helena break the spell.
 They search the Princess' room, and Helena discovers the MirrorMask hidden in the mirror.
 They flee the castle with the charm.

 As they escape to Valentine's flying tower, Helena realizes that her doppelgänger in the real world is the Princess of Shadows, who had used the MirrorMask to step through the windows in Helena's drawings.
 The Princess destroys the rest of the drawings, preventing Helena from returning, and Helena and Valentine disappear in the collapsed world.
-The Princess takes the drawings to the roof to disperse the shreds into the wind, but discovers one more drawing Helena had made on the back of the roof door.
+The Princess takes the drawings to the roof to disperse the shreds into the wind after failing to light matches to burn them, but discovers one more drawing Helena had made on the back of the roof door.
 Helena successfully returns to reality, sending the Princess back to her realm.
 Simultaneously, the Queen of Light awakens and the two Cities are restored to their natural balance.